How to Open a Dispensary in Oregon

 FAQ about Opening a Dispensary

-What Are the Qualifications for a CAURD License?
+What Are the Qualifications for a Dispensary License?

-To qualify for a Conditional Adult-Use Retail Dispensary (CAURD) license in Oregon, applicants must meet several requirements.
+To qualify for a retail dispensary license in Oregon, applicants must meet several requirements.
 These include being at least 21 years old, passing a background check, demonstrating Oregon residency, having a valid Oregon Marijuana Worker Permit, and providing documentation of a suitable location that meets zoning and distance requirements.

 How Much Does It Cost to Open and Run a Dispensary?

 The cost of opening and running a dispensary can vary depending on various factors such as location, size, regulatory requirements, and business objectives.
-On average, the startup costs for a dispensary in Oregon can range from $250,000 to $750,000 or more.
+On average, the costs of opening a dispensary in Oregon can range from $350,000 to $2 million.
 Ongoing costs include rent, utilities, inventory, employee wages, marketing expenses, insurance premiums, compliance fees, and taxes.

 What Are the Location Requirements for a Dispensary?

 The location requirements for a dispensary in Oregon include complying with distance restrictions.
 Dispensaries must be located 1000 feet from sensitive areas such as schools, parks, and other cannabis businesses.
-It is important to review and adhere to the specific distance requirements set by your local jurisdiction when selecting a location for your dispensary.
+When selecting a location for your dispensary, it’s important to review and adhere to the specific distance requirements set by your local jurisdiction.

 What Types of Insurance Policies Are Required for a Dispensary?

-Types of insurance policies required for a dispensary: General liability, product liability, property insurance, workers’ compensation, and cybersecurity insurance.
+Types of insurance policies required for a dispensary are general liability, product liability, property insurance, workers’ compensation, commercial auto, and cybersecurity insurance.

-Can I Apply for a Dispensary License If I Don’t Meet the Qualifications for a CAURD License?
+Can I Apply for a Dispensary License If I Don’t Meet the Qualifications for a Dispensary License?

 How Long Does It Take to Obtain a Dispensary License?